Lady Pink: Early career

+Fabara’s artistic career gained wider attention in the early 1980s with her participation in GAS: Graffiti Art Success(1980), an exhibition at Fashion MODA that presented graffiti within a gallery setting.
+The exhibition later traveled in a modified form to the New Museum of Contemporary Art.

-Her career as an artist started to take off after the 1980s, following the Graffiti Art Success for America show which invited graffiti artists to paint on the walls of the gallery.
-In 1983, she played the leading role in the film Wild Style, and was involved with a book entitled Subway Art by Martha Cooper and Henry Chalfant.
-During this time, she collaborated with Jenny Holzer several times for an exhibition at Fashion MODA.
-Her first solo show, "Femmes-Fatales," was in 1984, when she was 21, at the Moore College of Art & Design in Philadelphia.
+In 1983, she played a leading role in the film Wild Style, which documented the emerging hip hop and graffiti scenes in New York City.
+Her work was also featured in the influential book Subway Art by Martha Cooper and Henry Chalfant.
+During this period, Fabara collaborated with artist Jenny Holzer on several occasions, including exhibitions at Fashion MODA.

+Her first solo exhibition, Femmes Fatales, was held in 1984 at the Moore College of Art & Design in Philadelphia.

-She has focused her career on using graffiti and murals as acts of rebellion and self-expression, and empowering women.
-As Lady Pink says, "It's not just a boys club.
-We have a sisterhood thing going."
-She was nicknamed the "first lady of graffiti," because she was one of the first women active in the early 1980s New York City subway graffiti subculture.
+Fabara has stated that her work uses graffiti and mural painting as forms of self-expression and resistance, and as a means of addressing the experiences of women within a male-dominated subculture.
+She has been referred to as the “first lady of graffiti,” a nickname reflecting her visibility as one of the earliest women active in New York City subway graffiti during the early 1980s.

-In 1980, she created the all-female graffiti crew Ladies of the Arts.
-Within a few years, Lady Pink began running with the graffiti crews TC5 (The Cool 5) and TPA (The Public Animals).
-From 1979 to 1985, Lady Pink painted New York City Subway trains.
-She took a short hiatus in 1987 from painting outdoors.
-Then from 1993 to 1997 she worked on freight trains with her husband, SMITH (Roger Smith, formerly of the graffiti duo Sane Smith).
+In 1980, she formed the all-female graffiti crew Ladies of the Arts.
+She later painted with the graffiti crews TC5 (The Cool 5) and TPA (The Public Animals).
+From approximately 1979 to 1985, Fabara painted New York City subway trains.
+She took a brief hiatus from painting outdoors in 1987.
+Between 1993 and 1997, she worked on freight trains with her husband, fellow graffiti artist SMITH (Roger Smith, formerly of the graffiti duo Sane Smith).

-In 1980, she was included in the landmark New York show "GAS: Graffiti Art Success" at Fashion Moda, which traveled in a modified form downtown to The New Museum of Contemporary Art.

 Later career

-Lady Pink's studio paintings often use themes of New York City Subway trains and POP-surrealist cityscapes.
-Some of her pieces are in the collections of the Whitney Museum of American Art, the Metropolitan Museum of Art, and the Brooklyn Museum in New York City, as well as the Groningen Museum in the Netherlands.
-In 2025 she exhibited in London with her 'Miss Subway' show at the D'Stassi Art Gallery in Shoreditch.
+Lady Pink’s later work has primarily consisted of studio paintings and large-scale murals, frequently incorporating imagery drawn from New York City subway trains and urban landscapes.
+Her work has been included in the collections of several institutions, including the Whitney Museum of American Art, the Metropolitan Museum of Art, and the Brooklyn Museum in New York City, as well as the Groninger Museum in the Netherlands and the Tate Modern in London, England.

+In 2025, she presented the exhibition Miss Subway at D’Stassi Art Gallery in London.

-Lady Pink now visits schools to teach students about the power of art and how it can serve as a medium for self-expression and community engagement.
-Each year she does a mural project with the students of Frank Sinatra School of the Arts in Astoria, Queens.
+In addition to her studio practice, Lady Pink has been involved in arts education and community outreach.
+She regularly visits schools to discuss art as a form of self-expression and community engagement.
+She has also collaborated annually with students at the Frank Sinatra School of the Arts in Astoria, Queens, on mural projects.

-Her mural, Pink (2007) work was one of the many murals destroyed at 5Pointz in Queens, however in February 2018 the Brooklyn Supreme Court awarded each of the 45 artists for their destroyed work.
-She was connected to her art and although the former owner of the building painted over the walls, she said she could still see the ghost of her mural.
+Her mural Pink (2007) was among the works destroyed at the 5Pointz graffiti site in Queens in 2014.
+In February 2018, the Brooklyn Supreme Court awarded damages to 45 artists under the Visual Artists Rights Act (VARA) for the destruction of their works.
+Lady Pink later reflected on the loss of the mural in interviews, describing the continued presence of its image in memory despite its removal.